ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

    Billsmer @ 338-4338.\
 ```

-### Step 3 - generate the Ballerina bindings
+### Step 3 - Generate the Ballerina bindings
 In this step, you will use the `bindgen` tool to generate Ballerina bindings for the four classes that were listed in [Step 1](/learn/call-java-code-from-ballerina/#step-1---write-the-java-code).
-If you want more information about the tool, see the [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/).
+If you want more information about the tool, see [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/).

 ```sh
 > bal bindgen -mvn org.yaml:snakeyaml:1.25 org.yaml.snakeyaml.Yaml java.io.FileInputStream java.io.InputStream java.util.Map